 Help restore and protect the Great Lakes... donate now >

-The Great Lakes contain nearly 20 percent of the earth’s surface fresh water, providing drinking water to more than 40 million people.
-A 2007 report by the Brookings Institution determined that a healthy, restored Great Lakes could generate some $50 billion in long-term economic benefits for the region, and not just for the businesses and industry that use water for commerce.
-Other beneficiaries would include beachgoers, naturalists, boaters, anglers and homeowners.
+The Great Lakes contain nearly 20 percent of the earth’s surface freshwater, providing drinking water to more than 40 million people.
+A 2007 Brookings Institution report determined that a healthy, restored Great Lakes could generate $50 billion in long-term economic benefits for the region.
+These benefits would be enjoyed by the businesses and industry that use water for commerce, as well as by beachgoers, naturalists, boaters, anglers and homeowners.

 The leaping, jumbo-sized Asian carp is today's poster child for the threat posed by Great Lakes invaders.

 The Alliance is at the forefront of predicting and preventing damage to the lakes from critical threats such as the continuing influx of invasive species, drinking water contamination and outmoded energy production.

 We work to ensure that local, state and federal agencies use their authority to restore and protect water quality.
 Some of our local efforts include: